Sermon: Race, Gender, and Sexuality In the Beginning

 Race, Gender, and Sexuality In the Beginning

-Ok, we’re done with sermon number 1.
-We’ve explained Gen. 1:26-28 on its own terms.
-It’s primarily about God’s creation of man.
-We don’t want to import modern concerns into the text.
-However, that said, it is appropriate to ask: does the text tell us anything about race, gender, and sexuality?
+While we don’t want to import modern concerns into the text, it is appropriate to ask: does the text tell us anything about race, gender, and sexuality?
 And here the answer is: yes.
 The text does have relevance to these topics and the Bible does have a great deal to say about them.

 After Gen. 11, the Bible does indeed recognize groups like families, clans, tribes, and nations.
 But it never categorizes people according to their skin color or puts people into massive buckets like “Black” or “White” or “Asian.”
 Racial labels like “Black” “White” and “Asian” were not invented until the 17th century, when modern racial categories were wickedly used to justify chattel slavery.